 Currently installed nodes are available in the node repository where they are organized under different categories.
 You can add a node from the node repository into the workflow editor by drag and drop, or by a double click, as we explain in the section Building Workflows.

-You can search for a node by expanding the categories or by typing a search term in the search field on top of the node repository, as shown in Node repository with two search modes.
+You can search for a node by expanding the categories or by typing a search term in the search field on top of the node repository, as shown in Figure 18.
 The default search mode is crisp search.
 Using this search mode, the interface will return all the nodes that either have the search term in their names, or they are in a subcategory whose name include the search term.

 You can switch the search mode to fuzzy search by clicking the icon next to the search field.
 Using this search mode, the interface will return all the nodes that are related to the search term.

 An introduction to the node repository is also available in the video Node Repository.